-The policy requires that the author submit the “final version”, which safely means the manuscript copy post-peer review but before a publisher typesets and finalizes it.
-Some publishers allow the deposit of the publisher’s final typeset version, and others do not.
-In the case that the author is publishing in an open access journal, the version submitted will likely be the final published version with typesetting and journal branding intact.
+The policy requires that the author submit the author’s “final version,” which usually means the manuscript copy after peer review but before a publisher formats it in the journal layout.
+In the case that the author is publishing in an open access journal, he or she can deposit or link to the published version.

 Scope of the Policy